 - It’s vital to use a booster seat for children aged over five until a seat belt fits them correctly

-- Make sure the car and booster seats undergo a checkup from one of certified Child Passenger Safety Technicians before using them.
+- Make sure the car and booster seats undergo a checkup from one of the certified Child Passenger Safety Technicians before using them.

 Some car accidents are inevitable no matter how many safety recommendations you follow.
-There will always be those who don’t follow driving rules, speed through red lights and drive under the influence.
+There will always be those who don’t follow driving rules, speed through red lights, and drive under the influence.